Stage 1: Identifying & Prioritising

 - Community Involvement Feedback/Suggestion Letter (COVID-19 case study)

-If you're interested in the benefits of PPI at this stage, here's how to getting going:
+If you're interested in the benefits of public involvement at this stage, here's how to getting going:

 3 column colour block - next steps

-Go to the next research stage - Funding and Commissioning - or use the navigation bar at the top to explore where else PPI could help.
+Go to the next research stage - Funding and Commissioning - or use the navigation bar at the top to explore where else public involvement could help.